 It shouldn't be a surprise.
 He was a Sith Lord, as he had taken delight in reminding himself a moment ago.
 People were supposed to be afraid of him.
 And standing here staring at the boy from a distance wasn't doing anything to help the situation.

 Vader approached the bed slowly, and came to rest at the foot.
 Now that he was closer, he could see the progress of Luke's recovery.
-The cuts and bruises were almost all gone, no doubt due to bacta treatment.
-A faint scar still remained above his eye, but other than that, his appearance was a vast improvement from the night Vader had brought him here.
-The medics had done an excellent job.
+The cuts and bruises were almost all gone, no doubt due to overnight bacta treatment.
+A faint scar still remained above his eye, but other than that, his appearance was a vast improvement from the night he'd brought him here.
+The droids had done an excellent job.

 Luke didn't say anything, but he continued to stare in wide-eyed awe.
 Finally, he looked away, obviously a little uncomfortable.
 Vader knew how he felt.